unixorn/awesome-zsh-plugins/README.md

 ### [zgen](https://github.com/tarjoilija/zgen)

 **Zgen** is a lightweight plugin manager for ZSH inspired by Antigen.
 The goal is to have minimal overhead when starting up the shell because nobody likes waiting.
+It is currently not being actively maintained and I recommend you use the [zgenom](https://github.com/jandamm/zgenom) fork instead, which is.

+### [zgenom](https://github.com/jandamm/zgenom)

+A lightweight plugin manager for ZSH that is a fork that extends the brilliant [zgen](https://github.com/tarjoilija/zgen) and provides more features and bugfixes while being fully backwards compatible.

-To do this, `zgen` generates a static `init.zsh` file which does nothing but source your plugins and append them to your `fpath`.
+To keep loading fast during new terminal sessions, `zgenom` generates a static `init.zsh` file which does nothing but source your plugins and append them to your `fpath`.

 This minimizes startup time by not having to execute time consuming logic (plugin checking, updates, etc) during startup.
-The downside is that you have to refresh the init script manually with `zgen reset` whenever you update your plugin list in your `.zshrc`.
-Can load [oh-my-zsh](http://ohmyz.sh/)-compatible plugins and themes, and will automagically clone them for you when you add them to your plugin list.
+The downside is that you have to refresh the init script manually with `zgenom reset` whenever you update your plugin list in your `.zshrc`.

-### [zgenom](https://github.com/jandamm/zgenom)

-A lightweight plugin manager for ZSH based on zgen.
-It is a superset of the brilliant [zgen](https://github.com/tarjoilija/zgen) that provides more features and bugfixes while being fully backwards compatible.
+Zgenom can load [oh-my-zsh](http://ohmyz.sh/)-compatible and [prezto](https://github.com/sorin-ionescu/prezto)-compatible plugins and themes, and will automagically `git` clone plugins for you when you add them to your plugin list.

 ### [zilsh](https://github.com/zilsh/zilsh)